rajrejin/Hyperparameter-Tuning-with-Keras-Tuner/README.md

-This project focuses on finding the optimal hyper parameters of a keras model using Keras Tuner.
-Done as part of coursera guided project.
+* This project focuses on finding the optimal hyper parameters of a keras model using Keras Tuner.
+* The dataset used is Fashion Mnist dataset